 - Daily and weekly academic checklists to assist with organization and executive functioning

 - Weekly individualized goals for coursework, class performance, and study skills collaboratively set with an academic advisor

 This portfolio, along with the student’s grade report, lesson progress outline, and transcript, provides a concrete presentation of the classroom progress and goals made by the student and details the academic work completed while at Traverse.
 Should the student not complete their courses entirely during their stay at Traverse, they may select to complete them at home or at their next educational setting.
 Some students also elect to extend their stay at Traverse to afford them the opportunity to complete the courses they started.

 The student’s academic advisor assists the student and the family in planning for the transition to the next educational setting, whether it be private or public school, day or boarding environments.
-The advisor serves as a liaison with future schools to assist in transition plans and communicating the student’s current academic standing.
+The advisor serves as a liaison with future schools and educational consultants to assist in transition plans and communicating the student’s current academic standing.